New York State Insurance Requirements

 Yes.
 However, the DMV will not accept a card if the DMV barcode reader cannot read (scan) the barcode.

-No. We will never accept out-of-state vehicle insurance coverage of any type.
+We will never accept out-of-state vehicle insurance coverage of any type.
 If your vehicle is registered in New York, it must have New York State auto liability insurance coverage.

 - 1. Your motorcycle must have insurance coverage any time it is operated on a public road or highway.
 Unlike most other motor vehicles, motorcycles are registered for one year rather than two, and all motorcycle registrations expire on April 30.
 Also, you can terminate your motorcycle liability insurance without surrendering the plate at a DMV office.
 This makes it easier to put the motorcycle back on the road after winter storage.
 However, under no circumstances may your motorcycle operate on public highways without liability coverage in effect.

 - 2. A change on the insurance policy to a name different from the name on your registration may cause a lapse in insurance coverage, and DMV may suspend your driver license and your vehicle registration.
 Your vehicle's insurance and registration must always be in exactly the same name.
-You should always carry the paper or access to your digital electronic NYS Insurance ID Card in your vehicle.
+You should always carry the paper or access to your digital electronic NY State Insurance ID Card in your vehicle.

 - All Owned Vehicles (AOV)